ioscann/ioscann/README.md

-- 👋 Hi, I’m @ioscann
+- 👋 Hi, I’m @ioscann // Merhaba ben İsmailcan Vurur
-- 👀 I’m interested in pc , software languages
+- 👀 I’m interested in C/C++/C# SQL ARDUINO  //  C/C++/C# , SQL , ARDUINO ile ilgileniyorum
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me --> ioscan2507@outlook.com or https://www.linkedin.com/in/ismailcan-vurur-40873821a/
-- 📫 How to reach me --> ioscan2507@outlook.com
+- 📫 Bana ioscan2507@outlook.com veya https://www.linkedin.com/in/ismailcan-vurur-40873821a/ adreslerinden ulaşabilirsiniz.

 <!---
 ioscann/ioscann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.